ssonkiya/ssonkiya.github.io/_posts/2017-12-22-Building-Your-Data-Science-Network.md

 ### Find a connection

-Try to find if you have something in common with the other person.
+To make it more likely you’ll get a response, try to find if you have something in common with the other person.
 Maybe you both went to same school or same bootcamp.
 Do you have a similar educational background or career, especially one that is not traditional?
 It doesn't have to be career-related; maybe you both have the same a non-tech hobby or spent time living abroad in the same country.
 Check with your school or bootcamp's career center to see if there is someone at a company you're interested in.

 A mutual acquaintice can also serve as a connection.
 If you have a good conversion with someone, you can ask them (not demand) if they know anyone else in the same field.<sup>1</sup> For example, recently Julia Silge, a data scientist I know at StackOverflow, asked if she could connect me to [Lukas Vermeer](https://lukasvermeer.github.io), a data scientist at booking.com.
 He was interested in talking to people about their company's experimentation set-up, and we had a great conversation.
 I then introduced him to Sarah Manning, the manager of our analytics engineering team, as she had talked to some of his colleagues at a conference.
 Important Note: when doing introductions, always do a **double opt-in introduction** (hat tip [Lara Hogan](https://twitter.com/lara_hogan/status/893953892404297728) for this advice).